Overview

 High Yield Securities

-Funds may invest in high yield bonds that are more risky than investment grade bonds.
+Funds may invest in high yield bonds that are riskier than investment grade bonds.
 Yields and

 prices of high yield securities may be more volatile.
 Lower-rated securities may include securities